I’ve been wanting to write about clothes for a while, but it’s come to the surface thanks to Tuesday nights.

 On Tuesdays, I go to a book study where some friends and I talk about the excess in our lives (food, possessions, media…clothes) and how we can fight against our Western culture’s message that we always need more.
 This week we talked about clothes and we were given the simple – albeit painful – assignment of counting the clothes in our closet.
 Ugh.
-I shall not expose the number, but I will tell you that after completing the assignment, I immediately began a purge session which resulted in four bags of clothing that I will take to the Caring Center on Friday.
+I shall not expose the number, but I will tell you that after completing the assignment, I immediately began a purge session which resulted in four bags of clothing that I will take to Goodwill on Friday.
 Great, right?
 Yes, mostly.
 But it’s complicated.

 For about a year, I have greatly reduced the amount of clothing I purchase – to the tune of only about three pieces each season of new, purchased clothing (including shoes).
 Don’t you dare be a bit impressed because before I went on this clothes-buying sabbatical, I had accumulated a ridiculously large wardrobe.
 Ridiculously.
 Large.
 So I had room to purge.
 But honestly, my purging this week was really just trimming the fat.
 It was mostly the rejects that I stuffed into the bags – old t-shirts, some ragged jeans that don’t fit, boots that have seen better days.
 Some of these items will go on the racks at the Clothing Center.
 And the rest?